Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Experimental Results

 There are several ways in which the attended embedding can be used to condition the \emph{VoiceFilterNet}: \begin{itemize} \item \textbf{Concat-Conditioned Model}: The attended embedding is concatenated with each input frame before being fed into the \emph{VoiceFilterNet} LSTM stack.
 This increases the dimensions of the input frame by the size of the attended embedding (256 dimensions). \item \textbf{FiLM-Conditioned Model}: An affine transformation, shown in Eq. ~\ref{eq:film}, is applied to each input frame.
 This affine transformation allows the attended embedding to modulate the input frame in a feature-wise manner.
 This does not change the dimensions of the input frame. \end{itemize}

 Evaluation results for these different models are shown in Table~\ref{tab:experiment3}.
-In these experiments, we keep the \emph{AttentionNet} architecture the same (Weighted Sum Model) and use a dual learning rate schedule.
+In these experiments, we keep the \emph{AttentionNet} architecture the same (Weighted Sum Model) and use a dual learning rate schedule as we have described in the preceeding sections.
 We observed that the multi-user VoiceFilter-Lite model that uses FiLM to condition the input frames with the attended emebedding performs significantly better than the model that uses concatenation.
+Specifically, relative to the concat-conditioned multi-user model, we find a $5.6\%$ reduction in EER for one enrolled user and a $26.7\%$ reduction (at SNR 0dB) for two enrolled users.
+We also observe that relative to the single-user VFL, the FiLM-conditioned multi-user model has comparable performance with a single enrolled user ($2.42$ vs. $2.37$ at SNR 0dB).
+Therefore, using FiLM to condition the model on the speaker embedding is far more robust method than concatenation.